ericrosenberg1/reddit-sub-analyzer/README.md

   - `q`, `min_subs`, `max_subs`, `unmoderated`, `nsfw`, `sort`, `order`, `page`, `page_size`.
 - Frontend powered by Tailwind + CDN (no build step) with custom Reddit-like gradients and glassmorphism touches.
 - Sub Search form preserves inputs for an hour locally, provides live status updates, and prevents path traversal with strict server-side validation.

+## Phone-home Federation

+- Opt-in by setting `PHONE_HOME=true`.
+Each time `persist_subreddits` stores fresh data, a background thread streams a sanitized batch (names, moderation metadata, last activity timestamps) to `PHONE_HOME_ENDPOINT` (defaults to `https://allthesubs.ericrosenberg.com/api/ingest`).
+- Include `PHONE_HOME_TOKEN` if the hosted service assigns you a bearer token; otherwise the sync runs anonymously and still helps the canonical directory grow.
+- Batches are capped by `PHONE_HOME_BATCH_MAX` and respect `PHONE_HOME_TIMEOUT` so your local runs keep moving even if the hosted API is slow.
+- This collaboration pipeline lets self-hosted installs contribute to the “big sandwich” dataset without manual exports.

 ---